yneves/node-bauer-sql/README.md

 ### .toText

-Builds the query by calling toQuery and then replaces all `?` tokens with corresponding arguments.
+Builds the query by calling `.toQuery` and then replaces all `?` tokens with corresponding arguments.

 ```js
 var text = queryObj.toText();